 - Chill the dough for 1 hour in the refrigerator (and up to 2-3 days).
 If chilling for longer than a few hours, though, allow to sit at room temperature for at least 30 minutes before rolling and baking because the dough will be quite hard and the cookies may not spread that much.

 - Preheat oven to 350°F (177°C).
 Line 2-3 large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

-- Roll cookie dough into large balls, about 3 Tablespoons of dough per cookie (it’s a lot!), and then roll the balls in granulated sugar.
+- Roll cookie dough into large balls, about 3 Tablespoons of dough per cookie (about 60g, it’s a lot!), and then roll the balls in granulated sugar.
 Place 8 balls onto the cookie sheets.
 Gently press down on each ball to *slightly* flatten.
 Bake each batch for 14-15 minutes until lightly browned on the sides.
 The centers will look very soft.

 - Remove from the oven.
 If the cookies are still very puffy, you can gently press down on the warm cookies with the back of a spoon.
 Let cookies cool on the baking sheets for 5 minutes before transferring to a wire rack to cool completely.